irudnyts/irudnyts.github.io/_posts/2017-03-23-Consciously-installing-and-loading-R-packages.md

 library("ggplot2")
 ```

-The latter is possible thanks (or not thanks) to [http://adv-r.had.co.nz/Computing-on-the-language.html](non-standard evaluation) (NSE).
+The latter is possible thanks (or not thanks) to [non-standard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html) (NSE).
 I strongly recommend avoid NSE by using the one with quotes, which would save you from situations as follows (only God knows what kind of pervert would write this):

 ```r
 ggplo2 <- "pryr"